AntonKrug/smart_watch_mk2/README.md

 # TODO

 - Add protection to sensitive corners of the glass VFD
-- Add a strap so it can be used as a wrist watch
+- Add a strap so it can be used as a wristwatch
 - Switch from CodeVisionAVR C compiler to GCC compiler
 - Replace the bundled AVR C HAL with C++ implementation
-- Add vibration motor to function as a alarm
+- Add vibration motor to function as an alarm
 - Try if the heating filament can be used for capacitive touch sensing
 - Switch from AVR mega MCU to a [ESP32-C3](https://www.espressif.com/en/products/socs/esp32-c3)
 - Then attempt to display Twitter messages.
 The 7-segment display is limited, but can 'render' alphanumerical characters.